AlexandreSajus/codedex-voice/README.md

 ```

 We will then configure the conversation with the agent's first message and system prompt.
 We are going to inform the assistant that the user has a schedule and prompt it to help the user.
 In this part you can customize:
-- The user's name: what the assistant will call the user
+- The **user's name**: what the assistant will call the user
-- The schedule: the user's schedule that the assistant will use to provide help
+- The **schedule**: the user's schedule that the assistant will use to provide help
-- The prompt: the message that the assistant will receive when the conversation starts to understand the context of the conversation
+- The **prompt**: the message that the assistant will receive when the conversation starts to understand the context of the conversation
-- The first message: the first message the assistant will say to the user
+- The **first message**: the first message the assistant will say to the user

+**Prompts** are used to provide context to the assistant and help it understand the user's needs.
+They can be used to provide information about the user's environment, preferences, or any other information that can help the assistant provide better responses.

 ```python
 user_name = "Alex"